Kleitoun/Kleitoun/README.md

 - 👋 Hi, I’m Mahdi.
-- 👀 I’m interested in Machine Learning and Deep Learning and their application in Natural Language Understanding, Algorithmic Trading and AI for Good in general.
+- 👀 I’m interested in Machine Learning and Deep Learning and their application in various and AI for Good in general.
+I've also worked on Multi-modal models as well as Reinforcement Learning.
+I built different models deriving solutions from different papers with and without their original codebase.
 - 🌱 I’m currently studying Machine Learning at Université de Montréal as part of MILA.
 I obtained my bachelor degree in Engineering from McGill University in May 2021.

 <!---